jgm/pandoc/CONTRIBUTING.md

 are changing.
 Alternatively, you may add a "command test" to the `/test/command/` hierarchy, following the pattern of the tests there.

-For `docx` tests, you can rebuild the golden tests by passing `--accept` to the test script (so if you're using stack,
+You can rebuild the golden tests in `tests/` by passing `--accept` to the test script.
+(If you're using stack, `stack test --test-arguments "--accept"`; or `make TESTARGS=--accept`).
-`stack test --test-arguments "-p Docx --accept"`.
-Then just make sure to commit the changed golden files in their own commit with a line that you checked them in Word (mentioning Word version and OS), that they weren't corrupted, and that they had the expected output.
+Then check the changed golden files for accuracy, and commit the changes.
+For docx or pptx tests, open the files in Word or Powerpoint to ensure that they weren't corrupted and that they had the expected result, and mention the Word/Powerpoint version and OS in your commit comment.

 Benchmarks
 ----------